donaldRwilliams/BGGM/README.md

 ![](README-unnamed-chunk-2-1.png)

 It is likely that there is an expected direction.
 That is, maybe it does not make theoretical sense to have negative effects.
 At this time it is only possible to assume all relations are in the same direction, but this will be changed soon.
-One-sided hypothesis testing can be perfomed as follows:
+One-sided hypothesis testing can be performed as follows:

 ``` r
 # select the network (threshold of 10; one-sided)